 We generally expect students who have the opportunity to take Further Maths A-level to do so, although we understand that some students may only discover a love of mathematics in Year 12 and so only be able to take Further Maths to AS-level.
 We have some extension material for Single A-level Mathematicians, however we do strongly recommend that students intending to study Mathematics at the University of Oxford take Further Maths as a full A-level.

-If your school schedules maths lessons such that you study a full Maths A-level in Year 12 and a full Further Maths A-level in Year 13, we will accept the grade obtained in the Maths A-level as part satisfying the offer (provided the grade achieved was an A*).
-A standard conditional offer in this case would be A*A (with A* in Further Maths).
+If your school schedules maths lessons such that you study a full Maths A-level in Year 12 and a full Further Maths A-level in Year 13, we will accept the grade obtained in the Maths A-level as part satisfying the offer.

 AAAAB or AAAAA in Scottish Highers and at least two Advanced Highers.
-We would expect Mathematics to be taken to Advanced Higher level, Applied Mathematics is useful but not essential.
-If both Mathematics and Applied Mathematics are taken we would require A grades in both.
+We would expect Mathematics to be taken to Advanced Higher level.
+Mathematics of Mechanics is useful but not essential.
+If both Mathematics and Mathematics of Mechanics are taken we would require A grades in both.
 Otherwise, depending on the number of Advanced Highers taken, the offer will be AA or AAB with A in Mathematics.

 Deferred entry applications in Mathematics, its Joint Schools, and Computer Science will be considered from applicants who have planned structured activities in their gap year; activities might include technical employment relevant to Mathematics, Statistics or Computer Science, teaching abroad or a gap year programme.
 If uncertain, applicants should raise any questions with the tutors at their chosen/allocated college; tutors may discuss details of the gap year during interviews.
 After discussion with the candidates, some deferred entry applicants may be offered an immediate place instead.
 There is no policy for making more demanding offers to candidates seeking a deferred offer.
 Tutors will typically set successful gap year applicants academic work to be completed during the year or the summer before their first term in Oxford.